Heyplate monument (1990) Marc Legersté

-In April 1990, the Heijplaat district council commissioned the Rotterdam sculptor Marc Legersté to make a monument for the district.
-The statue is a gift from the district council on the occasion of the 75th anniversary of the garden village of Heijplaat.
-The name Heijplaat refers to the nearby, and now disappeared, hamlet De Heij.
-Heijplaat was created as a residential area for workers of the then Rotterdamsche Droogdok Maatschappij (RDM).
-Construction started in 1914 and in the mid 1920s the garden village was finished and Heijplaat formed a community with its own schools, shops, a party hall and churches.
-Visual artist Marc Legersté found this steel construction on a business park and turned it into a meter-high monument.
-September 1990 celebrated its 75th anniversary and the monument was unveiled.
+In April 1990, the Heijplaat district council commissioned Rotterdam sculptor Marc Legersté to create a monument for the district.
+The statue is a gift from the district council on the occasion of the 75th anniversary of the garden village Heijplaat.
+The name Heijplaat refers to the nearby, and now disappeared, hamlet of De Heij.
+Heijplaat originated as a residential area for workers of the then Rotterdamsche Droogdok Maatschappij (RDM).
+Construction started in 1914 and in the mid-1920s the garden village was completed and Heijplaat formed a community with its own schools, shops, a party hall and churches.
+Visual artist Marc Legersté found this steel construction on an industrial estate and turned it into this meter-high monument.
+September 1990, the 75th anniversary was celebrated and the monument was unveiled.

-Marc or Mart Legersté from Rotterdam (Rotterdam, 1942) is an autodidact as an artist.
-He has been active since the late 1950s, mainly in drawing, painting, watercolor painting, afterwards focusing on objects in the form of large installations with an industrial-looking appearance.
-Sometimes he makes objects for public spaces, such as a playground sculpture in Prince Alexander and a wooden, prehistoric-looking installation on the Kop van Zuid.
+The Rotterdammer Marc or Mart Legersté (Rotterdam, 1942 - there, 2019) was a self-taught artist.
+He was active since the late XNUMXs, mainly in drawing, painting, watercolors and afterwards focused on objects in the form of large installations with an industrial-looking appearance.
+Sometimes he made objects for public space, such as a playground sculpture in Prins Alexander and a wooden, prehistoric-looking installation on Kop van Zuid.